zachwill/blog/_posts/2020-01-02-settings-are-for.md

 ---

-> Settings are for succeessful products.
+> Settings are for successful products.
 >
 > For MVPs, just get the defaults right.